 For small insertions and deletions, we also obtain protein sequences from Uniprot using at first the canonical ENSEMBL transcript identifiers, as these are needed to calculate some of the features of our predictive methods.
 However, we also check whether the reference aminoacid is indeed present in the correct position in the protein canonical sequence.

-In some situations ORVAL excludes variants from the analysis and you will not find them in the results:
+In some situations during the data annotation process ORVAL excludes variants from the analysis and you will not find them in the results:

 - Variant not in database